tessadowns/tessadowns.github.io/README.md

 The primary utilization will be a porfolio for future employers.

 As Santosh Kalwar once said:
-> Coding is like peotry should be short and concise.
+> Coding is like poetry should be short and concise.

 Enjoy my code!